pooja-bhavani/pooja-bhavani/README.md

 ---

 I'm Pooja Bhavani, an AWS Community Builder and DevOps/Cloud Engineer **@TrainWithShubham** building DevOps community.
-Expert in automation, GenAI Amazon Q, CI/CD, and cloud infrastructure management.
+Expert in automation, CI/CD, and cloud infrastructure management.
 With 3 years of professional experience in DevOps.

 I’m passionate about leveraging tools like **Docker, Kubernetes, and AWS** to build production-ready applications, streamline workflows, and enhance system reliability.